felipec/sharness/README.md

     Files=1, Tests=4,  0 wallclock secs ( 0.02 usr +  0.00 sys =  0.02 CPU)
     Result: PASS

+Every test is run in a temporary trash directory, so you are free to create as many files as you want, even files in the home directory, because `$HOME` is set to that temporary trash directory.
+At the end of the test, that directory is removed (unless there's a failure).

 Sharness was derived from the [Git] project - see [README.git] for the original documentation.